ella1011/debian_gpu_jungle/README.md

 - I'm using some aliases/shortcuts that I've created to make my typing life happier.
 - As I've had to reinstall the system several times due to the nvidia jungle, I've stored the scripts + config files on an external disk.
 I mount this in one of the first scripts and copy the other scripts + configuration files to the sda (on which the debian is installed).
 If you have a different setup, be sure to edit this, and look up the correcg sdX using "fdisk -l".
-- I am not fully certain whether it would work without the current addition of "contrib" and "non-free" in the source.list but I have placed it there during one of the tries and you could try leaving this out, perhaps it works just as well (if I try it out, I will edit it here and comment)
+- I am not fully certain whether it would work without the current addition of "contrib" and "non-free" in thdebian_gpu_jungle/gpu_e source.list but I have placed it there during one of the tries and you could try leaving this out, perhaps it works just as well (if I try it out, I will edit it here and comment)

 PRETTY RELEVANT; IT WON'T WORK IF YOU DON'T DO THESE THINGS: